lucascompython/batch_image_processing/README.md

-# Batch Image Processing
+# Numera

+An app for batch processing and numbering photos.
-Based on FastStone Image Viewer.
+Based on some features of FastStone Image Viewer.

 ## Features

-- Be able to convert images in batch to pdf/jpg
+- Able to convert images in batch to pdf/jpg
-- Be able to add text to the images (e.g. file name)
+- Able to add text to the images (e.g. automatically add file name in the corner, useful for printing and selling posters)
-- Be able to rotate the images
+- Able to rotate the images
-- Numbering mode for fast per-image bike-number tagging
+- Numbering mode for fast per-image number tagging
+- OCR-based number suggestions

 ## OCR setup (optional, Numbering mode)